Onero™ at Bone Health Asia (Osteoporosis & Osteopenia)

 Why should I be concerned about my bone health?

 Bone health is an important part of your general health.
-Osteoporosis is common in Hong Kong and research has shown a 73% increase in the annual number of hip fractures requiring surgery over the last 20 years (Man et al, 2019).
+Osteoporosis is common in Hong Kong and research has shown that there has been a 73% increase in the annual number of hip fractures requiring surgery over the last 20 years (Man et al, 2019).
 Fragile fractures (falls from standing height) incur both an economic and personal cost to the community.
-Onero™ is appropriate for adults of any age wishing to reduce their risk of osteoporotic fracture.
+The Onero™ programme is appropriate for adults of any age wishing to reduce their risk of osteoporotic fracture.

 Not all exercise is created equal